Menu

 Pelican Plunge at Castaway Cay

 Castaway Cay has a water play area called Spring-a-Leak that’s a great place for toddlers and little kids to play.
 It is located right beside the bike rentals and offers a shaded area with benches for parents to sit.
+I took my toddler to this splash zone to play while her big sister had fun at Pelican Plunge.
+My one-year-old loved this little area.

 Spring-a-Leak on Castaway Cay